bagustris/disertasi-ser/s3_note.md

 ---
 2019-06-21:
-- philosophy: the ability to interrupt argumnent.
+- philosophy: the ability to interrupt argument.

 ---
 2019-06-19: